Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

-- When they have made bad choices in the past and that taunts them.
+- When they have made bad choices in the past that aunts them.

-- When they are placed in highly competitive environments that it becomes too much to handle for your teen.
+- When they are placed in highly competitive environment that become too much to handle for your teen.

 - Strong belief system or religious views.
 That makes them feel inadequate.

 To know more about teen related challenges, you can browse through our exhaustive list of articles.
 Follow the link -> Parenting challenges faced while raising teenagers.